 New Hampshire Accounting Schools

-The universities and colleges in New Hampshire offer numerous accounting programs from first-year to post-graduate study to help you develop the proficiency and knowledge you need to excel in your accounting career.
+The universities and colleges in New Hampshire offer numerous accounting programs from undergraduate to graduate study to help you develop the proficiency and knowledge you need to excel in your accounting career.
 This overview of accounting schools in New Hampshire provides key information on schools in the state so that you can make an informed choice.
-Online accounting schools may also be an option to consider, especially for self-motivated learners looking for flexible scheduling.
+Accounting programs may offer different areas of specialization, internship opportunities, and part-time or online formats.
+Continue reading below to find out more information about school rankings in New Hampshire, different program details, and career and salary outlooks for accountants in New Hampshire,

-- 10 public colleges and universities offer an accounting degree program in New Hampshire.
+- 10 public colleges and universities offer an accounting degree program in New Hampshire.1

-- 6 private colleges and universities offer an accounting degree in New Hampshire.
+- 5 private not-for-profit colleges and universities offer an accounting degree program in New Hampshire.1

-- 9 schools offer a certificate in accounting.
+- 8 schools offer a certificate in accounting.*1

-- 11 schools offer an associate’s degree in accounting.
+- 10 schools offer an associate’s degree in accounting.*1

-- 6 schools offer a bachelor’s degree in accounting.
+- 7 schools offer a bachelor’s degree in accounting.*1

-- 1 school ranked in US News Best Business Schools in 2013 (graduate schools): Dartmouth College (9).
+- 1 school ranked in Bloomberg Businessweek Best Undergraduate Business Schools 2016.5

 Highest First-Time CPA Exam Pass Rate with a Bachelor’s Degree

-The following schools had the highest first-time CPA exam pass rates in New Hampshire in 2013 for candidates with a bachelor’s degree:
+Each year, the National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.7 The following schools had the highest first-time CPA exam pass rates in New Hampshire in 2015 for candidates with a bachelor’s degree, with the overall average pass rate for New Hampshire being 56.2%:

 University of New Hampshire